lightpack/docs/v0.x/resource-query.md

 ---

-## Security Model: Everything Is Opt-In

-This is the single most important principle of `Resource Query`. **No query parameter has any effect unless you explicitly allow it.**
+**No query parameter has any effect unless you explicitly allow it.**

 If a client sends `?filter[password]=secret&sort=internal_score`, both parameters are silently ignored because neither appears in the allowlists you defined.
-There is no way for a client to filter on a column, sort by a column, load a relation, or select a field that you have not explicitly permitted.

-This means you can safely expose `Resource Query` on any endpoint without fear that clients can probe your schema or access unintended data.

 ---